Data Privacy

 PRIVACY: What is the issue?

-As Americans are sharing more personal data and as the internet has enabled companies to collect more personal data, it is important to ensure that nonprofit organizations are ethical custodians of the data with which they are entrusted, and also have access to the information to enable them to further their missions.
+As the internet has enabled companies to collect more personal data, it is important to ensure that nonprofit organizations are ethical custodians of the data with which they are entrusted and also have access to information that enables them to further their missions.

 Why do nonprofits care?